-Every entrepreneur dies to see fans standing in lines waiting for stores to open, so they can run inside, grab that new product, and become one of the first proud owners in the world.
-How to bring the desired product to market?
+Every entrepreneur dies to see fans standing in lines waiting for stores to open so they can run inside, grab that new product, and become one of the first proud owners in the world.
+How do you bring the desired product to market?
 The only approach is to ask people what they want.
-Successful companies build a minimum viable product (MVP), gather early feedback, continuously improving a product even after its release.
-Feedback data comes from surveys, social media, and forums, and interaction with customer support.
-Questions like how to define which customer groups to ask, analyze this ocean of data, and classify reviews arise.

-That’s when sentiment analysis comes in handy.
-It allows for learning about product advantages and drawbacks.
-For example, a student from Oklahoma State University has analyzed Amazon reviews about two Samsung phone models (Galaxy S6 & Galaxy S7) and two devices from Apple (iPhone 6 & iPhone 7) to find out why customers preferred one brand over another.
+Sentiment analysis allows for learning about product advantages and drawbacks.
+For example, a student from Oklahoma State University analyzed Amazon reviews about two Samsung phone models (Galaxy S6 & Galaxy S7) and two devices from Apple (iPhone 6 & iPhone 7) to find out why customers preferred one brand over another.
 He found out that users whose priorities are a reliable battery and a good screen choose Samsung phones.
-And customers who are more interested design and camera buy iPhones.
+And customers who are more interested in design and cameras buy iPhones.

-Filtering comments by topic and sentiment, you can also find out which features are necessary and which must be eliminated.
-Armed with sentiment analysis results, a product development team will know exactly how to deliver a product that customers would buy and enjoy.
+Filtering comments by topic and sentiment, you can also determine which features are necessary and which must be eliminated.
+Armed with sentiment analysis results, a product development team will know exactly how to deliver an innovation that customers would buy and enjoy.

 Market research and insights into industry trends

 As we said before, social media sites and forums are sources of information on any topic.
-People discuss news and products, write about their values, dreams, everyday needs, and events.
+People discuss news and products and write about their values, dreams, everyday needs, and events.
 And they do this voluntarily 24/7.

 Some organizations go beyond using sentiment analysis for market research or customer experience evaluation, applying it internally for HR-related processes.
-These companies measure employee satisfaction, detect factors that discourage team members and eventually reduce company performance.
-Specialists automate the analysis of employee surveys with SA software, which allows them to address problems and concerns faster.
+These companies measure employee satisfaction and detect factors that discourage team members and eventually reduce their performance.
+Specialists automate the analysis of employee surveys with sentiment analysis software, which allows them to address problems and concerns faster.
 Human resource managers can detect and track the general tone of responses, group results by departments and keywords, and check whether employee sentiment has changed over time or not.